Seemee/algoxtools/README.md

 Above examples are enclosed in jupyter notebook format in the [examples folder](https://github.com/Seemee/algoxtools/tree/master/examples)

-## unlinking en relinking nodes:<br/>
+##&ast; Unlinking en relinking nodes:<br/>
 The illustration below which is taken from [Wikipedia](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X) shows how nodes are covered with algoxtools:
-In the example column 1 is chosen since it is the first column to have the fewest nodes (2).<br/>
+Column 1, row 1 are heuristically chosen to be covered.<br/>
 ![image](https://github.com/Seemee/algoxtools/blob/master/images/Cover%20example.PNG)<br/>
-In order to cover it, columns (1,4,7) and rows (A,B,C,E,F) can be unlinked as rows and columns at once without unlinking all the individual nodes, since most nodes are not linked to any other uncovered nodes.<br/>
+In order to cover the entry col 1 row 1, columns (1,4,7) and rows (A,B,C,E,F) can be unlinked as rows and columns at once without unlinking all the individual nodes, since most nodes are not linked to any other uncovered nodes.<br/>
 ![image](https://github.com/Seemee/algoxtools/blob/master/images/Loose%20nodes.png)<br/>
-In larger models with more rows, only what I call 'loose' nodes, the ones in the red boxes, (C5,E2,E3,E6 and F2) remain to be unlinked individually since they could still be attached to nodes in other rows.
+In larger models with more rows, only what I call 'loose' nodes, which are in this case the ones in the red boxes, (C5,E2,E3,E6 and F2) are likely to be linked to nodes in other rows need to be unlinked individually.